Jiangkai2018/test/README.md

 # test
-first demo for try the github
+first demo for using the github